Skip to content Skip to footer

 Considerations

-• Decide at the beginning of the project what are the recommended repositories for your data types.
+• Decide at the beginning of the project what are the ELIXIR Deposition Databases for Biomolecular Data for your data types.

 • Note that you can use several repositories if you have different data types.